BEARUBC/raestro/README.md

 1. Remove "console=serial0,11520" from /boot/cmdline.txt
 2. Disable the Bluetooth by:
 	* Adding "dtoverlay=pi3-disable-bt" to /boot/config.txt (without the quotation marks)
-	* Run the command "sudo systemctl disable hciuart"
+	* Running the command "sudo systemctl disable hciuart"

 ### Trouble-shooting
 If "cargo build" or "cargo test" do not work because of the rppal dependency, check the rppal documentations on how to set up UART.